Kunlong1994/lab3/Lab-#1.md

 ## Connect to your Interaction Engine

 Replace **[00]** with your interaction engine number on your SD card.

+### If your laptop is on eduroam or RedRover and your IxE is on DeviceFarm
 For SSH use:
 ```
 ssh pi@ct-devicefarm-1257.tech.cornell.edu -p 122[00]